Many investors or more DIY inclined home buyers like to buy run down properties and restore them to their former glory.

 - You can still find some properties that will sell cheaper and only require minor repairs.
 This will save you money and will still add value to the property.

 - Make sure that you get planning permission or check with your local council about requirements if you plan to make large structural changes to the property.

 - If you’re renovating to sell in the near future, you want to think about adding in additional extras that will increase value to your house, but without large costs, such as quality flooring and appliances.

 - Organise your finances and make sure you have a buffer in case anything goes wrong or you need for funds.

 Apply for a renovation mortgage

 Our mortgage brokers are experts in all types of construction loans, including home loans to renovate an existing home.
-Please call us on 1300 899 743 or enquire online and we will go through your options with you.
+Please call us on 1300 899 743 or complete our free assessment form and we will go through your options with you.